jinliu/kdotool/README.md

 it generates a KWin script on-the-fly, loads it into KWin, runs it, and then deletes it, using KWin's DBus interface.

-This program should work with both KDE 5 and 6.
-It should work with both Wayland and X11 sessions.
+This program works with KDE Plasma 6.
+(Support for KDE Plasma 5 was removed in v0.3.0) It should work with both Wayland and X11 sessions.
 (But you can use the original `xdotool` in X11, anyway.
 So this is mainly for Wayland.)

 Not all `xdotool` commands are supported.
 Some are not available through the KWin API.
 Some might be not even possible in Wayland.
 See below for details.